bwks/grifter/README.md

 # vagrant-topology-builder
-Python library to build Vagrant topologies.
+Python library to building large scale Vagrant topologies for the networking space, but can also be used the build small scale labs for non-networking devices.

 Python 3.6+ is supported.

 The main goal of this project is to build Vagrant topologies from yaml files.
 As a secondary objective I would like to also generate graphviz dot files as well.